 Sacsayhuaman, a huge Inca temple located on a hilltop above Cusco.
 The ruins stun their precisely-cut massive stone blocks, which would have been hauled up here from as far as 20 miles away.
 Many of the stones you’ll see here were fitted together with such finesse that not even a stem of grass or a needle could be slipped into the seamless crevices where they meet.
 Even the Spanish conquistadors were impressed by the meticulous joinery of the Inca stonemasons.

 Enjoy a private and hands-on music demonstration of traditional Peruvian instruments ranging from pre-Incan to modern day.
-This exclusive meeting will be held in private at the San Antonio Hotel’s chapel and following the lecture, you will also be able to play any of these special instruments.
-This is a great hands-on opportunity for all to learn about Peruvian culture and have an opportunity to participate in a creative and fun activity.
+This exclusive meeting will be held in private at the San Antonio chapel and following the lecture, you will also be able to play any of these special instruments.
+This is a great hands-on opportunity for all to learn about Peruvian culture and have a beautiful moment to participate in a creative and fun activity.

 Transfer to your hotel.

-•Situated at 2,700 m. above sea level, Ollantaytambo was one of the main llaqtas (cities) of the Inca Empire, and served as an urban, military, agricultural and religious center.
+•Situaded at 2,700 m. above sea level, Ollantaytambo was one of the main llaqtas (cities) of the Inca Empire and served as an urban, military, agricultural and religious center.
 This was deduced by the diversity of constructions, among which were found food warehouses, security towers and walls, temples, residences, fountains and impressive terrace works for farming.

 •Among its buildings and majestic stone works, a highlight is the Temple of the Sun, composed of 17 stacked terraces, crowned at the top level by large, finely carved stone blocks, where you also find the Inca Huatana or Intihuatana, a series of stone structures used for astronomical observation.

 •Located at Km.
-104 of the railway to Machu Picchu, Chachabamba will be the point of departure to experience the Inca Trail, which was part of the Qhapaq Ñan, or Inca Empire’s extensive network of roads.
+104 of the railway to Machu Picchu (01 hour and 15 minutes from Ollantaytambo), Chachabamba will be the point of departure to experience the Inca Trail, which was part of the Qhapaq Ñan, or Inca Empire’s extensive network of roads.

 •This beautiful archeological site was rediscovered in 1940.
 Based on the construction style and stonework, many archeologists agree that this was an important religious center.

-We recommend an 8.00 AM departure to avoid the arrival of more travelers along the route.
+We recommend a 7.00 AM departure to avoid the arrival of more travelers along the route.
 For this stretch, we suggest carrying only a daypack with your personal items.
 You’ll be able to leave the rest of your baggage at the camp to be taken to Cusco.

 •The road network of the Tahuantinsuyo (in Quechua, the Qhapac Ñan) was a system of thoroughfares that covered enormous distances, linking the important cities of the Empire, and which today crosses the countries of Colombia, Ecuador, Perú, Chile, Bolivia and Argentina.
 This Inca road system was, in fact, an ancestral pre-Inca legacy, which reached its apex during the Inca state.
 In the Quechua language, Qhapaq Ñan means “road of the King, or road of the powerful”, which designated the entirety of this system of roads that covers over 30,000 kilometers.